Evolvera

 Third, the founder doesn't add features mid-sprint.
 Anything new goes into the next sprint's planning.
 This is the rule founders push back on hardest and the one that saves the timeline most.

-A typical MVP fits into four sprints (8 weeks) or five (10 weeks).
+A typical MVP fits into three to four sprints (6–8 weeks) or five (10 weeks).
 If yours is forecast at six or more, something in step 3 needs cutting.
+This sprint discipline is also the single biggest thing to watch for when you hire an MVP development agency — if a shop can't commit to a weekly demo, that's a red flag about how the rest of the engagement will go.

 Step 7: Instrument, test, and prep for the first 20 users